matejavulic/Ebank-Web-App/README.md

   Each Angular frontend component consists of three files:
    - HTML template
    - CSS template
-   - Typescript controller
+   - TypeScript controller

-  Typescript controller's task is to store all variables relevant for component HTML part as far as functions to make calls for Service controllers (service controllers are typescript modules wich initiate API server calls).
+  TypeScript controller's task is to store all variables relevant for component HTML part as far as functions to make calls for service controllers (service controllers are TypeScript modules wich initiate API server calls).
 # Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/`directory.
 Use the `--prod` flag for a production build.